-Sunbird pioneered birdwatching tours to this region and the experience we have gained from almost 25 years of birding in the area means that we know how to get the best out of it.
+Sunbird pioneered birdwatching tours to this region and the experience we have gained from over 25 years of birding in the area means that we know how to get the best out of it.
 This recently revamped tour offers some world-class birding with a wide variety of species that can only come from a top migration spot.
 Over the years we have seen how almost all of the prime migration spots on the mainland around Beidaihe have been destroyed so we are spending five nights on Happy Island, three nights at the shorebird hotspot of Nanpu and one night on Old Peak to get the maximum possible value from our visit.
 Happy Island is by far the best place to find many of the exciting passerine migrants for which the region is so famous.
 However actually staying on the island, as we do, adds to the cost of the tour but we feel this is an expense well worth it for the rewards it brings.

 Day 1: The tour begins with a flight from London to Beijing.